 We're here to help you be successful.

-This course is designed to help you identify personal leadership strengths and make your year one of the most exciting and fulfilling years of your life.
+All of the PNWPETS courses are designed to help you identify personal leadership strengths and make your year one of the most exciting and fulfilling years of your life.
 Perhaps you will be inspired to take on even greater challenges - in life, in work, in Rotary.